False Bay: Geology

-At times the sea covered the Cape Flats and Noordhoek valley and the Cape Peninsula was then a group of islands, and False Bay and the Cape Flats a strait.
-During glacial periods the sea level dropped to expose the bottom of False Bay to weathering and erosion, the last major regression leaving the entire bottom of False Bay exposed.
-During this period an extensive system of dunes was formed on the sandy floor of False Bay.
-At this time the drainage outlets lay between Rocky Bank and Cape Point to the west, and between Rocky Bank and Hangklip Ridge to the east.
+At times, the sea covered the Cape Flats and Noordhoek valley, the Cape Peninsula was then a group of islands, and False Bay and the Cape Flats a strait.
+During glacial periods, the sea level dropped, exposing the bottom of False Bay to weathering and erosion; the last major regression left the entire bottom of False Bay exposed.
+During this period, an extensive system of dunes was formed on the sandy floor of False Bay.
+At this time, the drainage outlets lay between Rocky Bank and Cape Point to the west, and between Rocky Bank and Hangklip Ridge to the east.

-Waves, tides, water circulation and temperature
+Waves, tides, water circulation, and temperature

 Swell entering the bay is predominantly the product of the westerly winds blowing over the Southern Ocean.
-The prevailing swell is about 12 to 25 second period from the southwest with average height of about 3 m.
+The prevailing swell is about 12 to 25 seconds in period from the southwest, with an average height of about 3 m.
 It impinges directly on the east coast of the bay, amplified by refraction over Rocky Bank in the region near the Steenbras River mouth, where rogue waves may occur.
-Further west the swell refracts and diffuses around a fairly large shoal area around Cape Point, and is moderately to severely attenuated by the time it reaches the western shores.
+Further west, the swell refracts and diffuses around a fairly large shoal area around Cape Point, and is moderately to severely attenuated by the time it reaches the western shores.

 Waves along the north coast of the bay between Macassar and Muizenberg generally break by spilling as the slope is gradual.
-In summer, strong south-easterly winds blow over a fetch partly limited by the width of the bay and generate short period wind waves of around 6 seconds and 2 m height, and produce multiple lines of breakers along the north shore.
-Where the slopes are steeper rip currents may occur which are a hazard to swimmers.
+In summer, strong south-easterly winds blow over a fetch partly limited by the width of the bay and generate short-period wind waves of around 6 seconds and 2 m height, and produce multiple lines of breakers along the north shore.
+Where the slopes are steeper, rip currents may form, posing a hazard to swimmers.

 Northward propagating long period waves are focused in the northeast and northwest parts of False Bay by refraction effects over the shoal waters of Rocky Bank in the mouth of the bay, with measured heights of waves in the area between Steenbras mouth and Kogelbaai being up to twice the height of the waves in the Muizenberg to Strandfontein region for the prevailing southwesterly open ocean swell.
 The focusing effect is mostly on swells with a period of 13 seconds or more, and a direction between 210° and 245° true.
 The smaller and shallower reef at Whittle Rock towards the west side of the bay has a similar but lesser effect, and can focus longer period south-easterly waves on Kalk Bay.
-This is unusual and associated with a cut-off low pressure system causing the south-easterly winds to blow for an unusually long time over enough fetch to develop a sea sufficiently for it to be refracted by the shoal area.
+This is unusual, and associated with a cut-off low-pressure system causing the south-easterly winds to blow for an unusually long time over enough fetch to develop a sea sufficiently for it to be refracted by the shoal area.
 Wave height of southwesterly swells decreases from west to east along the north coast of False Bay from around Macassar to Gordon's Bay due to the effects of refraction and friction of the wave base on larger areas of offshore reef before reaching the shoreline.